AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn-cache-purge.md

 ## Interactions with Apache/Dispatcher layer {#apache-layer}

 As described in the [Content Delivery Flow article](/help/implementing/dispatcher/overview.md), the CDN retrieves content from the Apache/Dispatcher layer, if the cache has expired.
 This implies that before purging a resource at the CDN, you should ensure that a fresh version of the content is also available at the Dispatcher.
-Learn more about [Dispatcher Cache Invalidation](/help/implementing/dispatcher/caching.md#disp).
+For further details also see [Dispatcher Cache Invalidation](/help/implementing/dispatcher/caching.md#disp).